 So as you can probably tell from my lack of posting, this time in my life has been going at 100000 miles per hour.
-I’ve recently been diagnosed with M.E (Chronic Fatigue Syndrome for the Americans in the audience), I’ve been working 2 jobs covering 7 days a week, I’ve been traveling to and from London for job interviews and, now I’ve been offered a contract, I am also preparing to move to the big city.
+I’ve been working 2 jobs covering 7 days a week, I’ve been traveling to and from London for job interviews and, now I’ve been offered a contract, I am also preparing to move to the big city.

 So how did this influence me to become a minimalist and put it into action over just 2 days?
 The spark really came when I decided to move to London, coincidentally I watched a Buzzfeed Video in which one of their crew members tried minimalism.
 Although the presenter failed miserably, they interviewed a minimalist ‘expert’ and she said something that struck a chord with me.
 She basically said that minimalism is no one thing, minimalism is about keeping stuff that you really love and getting rid of stuff you don’t love to help you live a more simple life.